csdms/ivy/lessons/git/index.md

 * Explore without fear -- Version control can give you confidence to try new things, knowing that if you mess something up, you can always go back to a safe point.
+* Share code -- A public repository can be searched and discovered by anyone, augmenting open science.
 * Collaborate -- Work with other scientists on a research project, or on writing a proposal or paper.
 * Time machine -- When your team uses version control, as team members